LiYian2/dl_vton/Install.md

 # Install Instructions
 This file serves as the installation instruction on our Virtual Try On project on HKUST(GZ) HPC2.
 We do not guanrantee that it works on other platform.
+CUDA 12.8 is used for the project.
 ## 1. Install Miniconda
 ```bash
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh